 The WSC will determine the procedures for its meetings.

 A quorum for meetings will be a majority of the WSC’s current membership.
 A meeting quorum is determined by a count of those present in-person and present by other real-time interactive communication media.
-Once a quorum is established it remains in place until the meeting is adjourned.
 If an SVS position is vacant, the number needed to establish a quorum is reduced accordingly.

-Action taken by the WSC requires a majority vote of those members present.
+Action taken by the WSC requires a majority vote of those WSC members in attendance.

-WSC meetings may be in person or by conference call, as determined by the chair.
+WSC meetings may be in person, by conference call, by video conference, or any other means of communication that enables all members participating in a meeting to simultaneously communicate with each other, as determined by the chair.

-The chair (or designee) will cause notice to be given of the time and place of all meetings and will cause notice of all meetings to be posted on the WECC website.
-Notice shall be given no less than three days before each meeting.

-An agenda, including the items for which action may be taken, will be posted to the associated calendar event.
+Email notice of the time and place of all meetings will be provided to each member of the WSC and to the Board no later than three days before the meeting, or upon as much notice as is reasonable under the circumstances as approved by a majority of WSC members.
+An agenda, including identification of the items for which action may be taken, will be provided with the meeting notice.
+Notice of meetings and the agenda will also be posted on the WECC website.
+Approval item documents should also be posted in advance of the meeting, when possible, but documents approved by the WSC may differ from what is posted.

 Any person who wants notice of WSC meetings may notify the WECC Standards staff or WECC administrative support.

-All meetings of the WSC under this section are open to the public, except that the chair of the WSC may call for a closed session—according to the Board Policy on Closed Sessions for Member Groups—to discuss confidential or non-public information, to receive attorney-client communications, or to discuss pending or anticipated litigation.
+All meetings of the WSC under this section are open to the public, except that the chair of the WSC may call for a closed session—according to the Board Closed and WIDSA Sessions Policy—to discuss confidential or non-public information, to receive attorney-client communications, or to discuss pending or anticipated litigation.

 Actions without a Meeting

-The WSC may act by ballot without holding a meeting as described above in Section 3— Meetings.
+The WSC may act by ballot without holding a meeting.

-A ballot to approve an action without a meeting (AWM) may be taken by any method the chair deems appropriate.
+A ballot to approve an action without a meeting (AWM) may be taken by any method the chair deems appropriate, after consultation with WECC’s General Counsel.

-A quorum is required, except that the WSC member need not be present in person or present by real-time interactive communication media.
+An AWM requires an affirmative vote of a majority of the members of the WSC.

-An action without a meeting may be convened at the request of the chair or any three SVS representatives.
+An AWM may be initiated at the request of the chair or any three SVS representatives.

 WECC will distribute notice of the proposed AWM to the Standard Email List and the WSC members, stating the nature of the business to be undertaken.